ivanagas/ianvanagas.com/src/notes/lisbon.md

 ---
 I lived in Lisbon for two months in July and August 2025.
 Here’s a bunch of things I learned and recommend:

 - Lisbon is both an international city and a popular tourist destination.
 This means English is perfectly fine for getting around.
 Menus, signs, and communication can basically happen in English.
-An occasional “bom dia” (good morning) and “obrigado/a” (thank you, o for men, a for women) helps.
+An occasional “bom dia” (good morning) and “obrigado/a” (thank you, ends in "o" for men, "a" for women) helps.

 - Uber and Bolt are shockingly cheap.
 A 30 minute drive to/from the airport can cost €5 (it helps the airport is literally in the city).
 It is often cheaper to take an Uber than it is to metro (which costs €2.5 per trip) especially with multiple people.